MicrosoftDocs/win32/desktop-src/Direct2D/save-direct2d-content-to-an-image-file.md

 ---
 title: How to save Direct2D content to an image file
-description: This topic shows how to use IWICImageEncoder to save content in the form of an ID2D1Image to an encoded image file such as JPEG. ms.assetid: 'F0D8BFC7-723A-4577-B2DF-4D656A18E2FC'
+description: This topic shows how to use IWICImageEncoder to save content in the form of an ID2D1Image to an encoded image file such as JPEG. ms.assetid: F0D8BFC7-723A-4577-B2DF-4D656A18E2FC ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to save Direct2D content to an image file

-This topic shows how to use [**IWICImageEncoder**](https://msdn.microsoft.com/library/windows/desktop/hh880844) to save content in the form of an [**ID2D1Image**](id2d1image.md) to an encoded image file such as JPEG.
+This topic shows how to use [**IWICImageEncoder**](https://msdn.microsoft.com/library/windows/desktop/hh880844) to save content in the form of an [**ID2D1Image**](/windows/win32/D2d1/?branch=master) to an encoded image file such as JPEG.
 If you are writing a Windows Store app, you can have the user select a destination file using [**Windows::Storage::Pickers::FileSavePicker**](https://msdn.microsoft.com/library/windows/apps/br207871).

 ## What you need to know